apify/apify-cli/README.md

   ACTORNAME  Name of the actor.
 If not provided, you will be prompted for it.

 DESCRIPTION
+  Initializes a new actor project in an existing directory.
   The command only creates the ".actor/actor.json" file and the "storage" directory in the current directory, but will not touch anything else.

   WARNING: The directory at "storage" will be overwritten if it already exists.